 Business is booming, and you have less than 10 months to get ready.
-Beginning in August and running through mid-May, our Master of Management Studies: Duke Kunshan University (MMS: DKU) program is organized into 5 terms.
-You will take 2 - 4 courses in each term.
-We give you all the time you need to firmly grasp the information.
+Beginning in July and running through mid-May, our Master of Management Studies: Duke Kunshan University (MMS: DKU) program is organized into 5 terms.

 There are 15 courses in the MMS: DKU program.
 All classes are conducted in English.
-Typically, classes are 135 minutes long and meet two times a week.
-Longer class periods mean more time for simulations, discussion, and innovative thinking.
 The MMS: DKU course structure is designed to immerse you in business as quickly as possible, but we never sacrifice substance.
 Our program is streamlined to help you achieve your career ambitions quickly.
 The MMS: DKU program gives you the tools, framework, and vocabularies needed to enter the world of business.
 With an extensive curriculum, we develop your ability to merge your previous knowledge with a strong foundation of business in order to analyze and create solutions to complex problems.